What is Hyperpigmentation?

 A natural antioxidant, zinc may support eye, bone and heart health.
 As a supplement, take 100 mg one to three times daily, or as directed by your doctor.
 For the most accurate measuring results, use a milligram scale.

 Glutathione houses anti-aging properties.
 The ideal serving size can range from as little as 50 mg per day to as much as 500 mg per day, depending on intended effect.
-A serving of a little less than 1/4 tsp should yield about 500 mg.
+A serving of a little less than 1/4 tsp of glutathione reduced should yield about 500 mg.
 To get the most from this supplement, it is advisable to eat before using it.

 The Bottom Line